aglabx/masters-course-2024-genome-bioinformatics/homeworks/hw1a.md

 - You can check file contents using the `head` and `tail` commands.
 For example, `head -n 10 file.txt` will print the first 10 lines of the file. `tail -n 10 file.txt` will print the last 10 lines of the file.
 Sometimes it will save a lot of time with some strange errors when it was wrong file or wrong format.
 - Remember about --threads and --pa flags, don't run heavy tasks with only one thread.
 - Please use Screen / tmux and similar for running processes in the background, don't use nohup.
+- Please download genome as one file, don't use individual

 ### About LabJournal:
 - LabJournal is a tool for organizing your research.
 It is a simple, yet powerful tool for keeping track of your research.
 It is a great tool.